History of Chewing: Sage, Clove, Houseleek and …

 Evolution of eating tools

+In ancient Egypt, flint knives were popular.
+Later, the Romans introduced metal cutlery, including forks, which were initially used just for serving food.
+Eventually, these utensils became commonplace at the dining table.
 Today, cutlery is made from various materials, including stainless steel, plastic, and wood.
-The evolution of eating tools reflects changes in dietary habits and social norms.
+The evolution of eating tools reflects changes in dietary habits and social customs.

 Conclusion